India’s IDBI Bank secures USD 239 mn debt judgment in UK High Court | Business

 The TLT team, which also included Indian banking litigation specialists Paul Gair (partner) and Alex Morris (solicitor), said the case demonstrates the ability of Indian banks to pursue defaulting borrowers and guarantors in the UK.

-The law firm is also currently representing a consortium of 13 Indian banks led by the State Bank of India in enforcing a 1.145 billion pounds debt recovery judgment against Vijay Mallya, 65, the former boss of now defunct Kingfisher Airlines.
+The law firm is also currently representing a consortium of 13 Indian banks led by State Bank of India in enforcing a 1.145 billion pounds debt recovery judgment against former Kingfisher Airlines boss Vijay Mallya.

 Mallya, an accused in a bank loan default case of over Rs 9,000 crore, has been in the UK since March 2016.